|Funding Program:||Investment Road and Rail Program

 The National Network Fatigue Management and Safety Initiatives are part of the $77 million Northern Territory Roads Package.

-The initiatives include intersection upgrades and construction of new rest areas and truck parking bays on the Stuart Highway, Victoria Highway and the Barkly Highway.
+The initiatives include intersection upgrades, construction of new rest areas and truck parking bays and various other safety upgrades on the Stuart Highway, Victoria Highway and the Barkly Highway.

-The projects will assist in improving safety on Northern Territory highways by providing additional rest opportunities to heavy vehicle operators and tourists and by upgrading intersections where safety issues exist.
+The projects will improve safety on Northern Territory highways by installing safety features, providing additional rest opportunities for heavy vehicle operators and tourists and by upgrading intersections where safety issues exist.

 Disclaimer: The material contained in this site is made available